 “I write not because I have the strength to write, but because I do not have the strength to remain silent.” — Rav Avraham Yitzchok Kook zt’l

-This blog is a safe space, where I highlight unreported and under-reported issues effecting people with disabilities and other underrepresented groups and the U.S. as a whole.
+This blog is a safe space, where I highlight unreported and under-reported issues affecting people with disabilities and other underrepresented groups and the U.S. as a whole.

-I was born with mitochondrial disease, as was my younger brother Jamie.
+I was born with a super rare metabolic disease, as was my younger brother Jamie.
 I’ve been on various forms of life support since age 9 when an infected surgical site—the destructive Luque rods surgery occurring on Friday, September 13th, 1991—triggered a horrifying “mito collapse” that killed what little muscle tone I’d had previously.
 I got my first feeding tube in October 1991, my first vent in February 1992 (full-time BiPap) then was trached and vented in November 1994.

 For more about me, see my Wikipedia user profile.